ReMoSPLAT: Reactive Mobile Manipulation Control on a Gaussian Splat: Introduction

 Traditionally, scene representations for control and planning have relied on occupancy grids~\cite{Arbanas2018DecentralizedTeams}, meshes~\cite{rgb}, or point clouds~\cite{Tulbure2020}.
 More recently, Gaussian Splatting (GS)~\cite{Kerbl20233DRendering} has emerged as an explicit scene representation that is efficient to render and represents the underlying scene geometry with sufficient fidelity to support downstream tasks in robotics~\cite{Zhu20243DSurvey}.
 For example, recent works have explored leveraging the geometric information encoded in GS representations for robotic navigation~\cite{Chen2024Splat-Nav:Maps, Andreu2025FOCI:Splats, ChenSAFER-SplatMaps}, where each Gaussian is interpreted as an obstacle in the environment.
 However, the potential of Gaussian Splatting as a scene representation for reactive mobile manipulation control remains unexplored.

-In this work, we explore the utility of Gaussian Splatting as a scene representation for the reactive control of a mobile manipulator.
+In this work, we explore bridging modern differential rendering based GS scene representations with a established control framework for mobile manipulation, enabling for the first time collision-aware mobile manipulation directly over a GS.
 As illustrated in~\cref{fig:main_figure}, we show how collision avoidance can be integrated into a reactive controller by incorporating additional constraints and cost terms into a Quadratic Program (QP).
-Importantly, we show how both the geometry (i.e. position and shape) and the opacity of the Gaussian Splats must be considered for successful obstacle avoidance in cluttered real scenes.
-Our contributions are: \begin{itemize} \item A Quadratic Program-based mobile manipulator controller that augments reactive control with collision avoidance using a Gaussian Splatting representation of the robot's surroundings. \item An investigation of the trade-offs in accuracy and efficiency arising from two strategies to calculate robot-obstacle distances: a purely geometric approach and a rasterisation-based method that accounts for opacity. \end{itemize}
+Importantly, we show how both the geometry (i.e., position and shape) \emph{and} the opacity of the Gaussian Splats must be considered for successful obstacle avoidance in cluttered real scenes.
+Our contributions are: \begin{itemize} \item An extension of a QP-based reactive mobile manipulation controller that enables collision avoidance directly on a Gaussian Splat scene representation. \item An investigation of the trade-offs in accuracy and efficiency arising from two strategies to calculate robot-obstacle distances: a purely geometric approach and a rasterisation-based method that accounts for opacity. \end{itemize}